revk/ASCII/README.md

 ### BELL

 Really - why was this ever there :-).
-But to be fail, add as a control sequence maybe?
+But to be fare, just add as a control sequence maybe?

 ## Structure characters